batulhs/AI-2048-game/README.md

 - Classic 2048 gameplay with smooth animations.
 - Manual play using arrow keys.
-- Score tracking: Each merge adds points to your score.
 - Game over detection: The game ends when no moves are possible.
 - 4x4 grid layout with visually distinct tiles.
 - Randomized tile generation (2 or 4) for replayability.
 - Smooth keyboard input for responsive gameplay.
 - Optional AI mode that can play automatically.
+- Assigns heuristics/scores to decide the best move.

 ---